Limiting Behavior of a Class of Hermitian-Yang-Mills Metrics, I: A family of local HYM metrics

 Here $(A_U)^t$ is denoted as the transpose of $A_U$.

-Now if $E$ is a holomorphic vector bundle and $H$ is a Hermitian metric on $E$, then there exists a canonical connection $D_H$, which is called the Hermitian connection, defined as follows.
-Let $\tilde s_U=(\tilde s_1,\cdots,\tilde s_r)$ be a local holomorphic frame on $U$ and $\tilde H_U$ be the Hermitian matrix for $H$ with respect to $\tilde s_U$.
-Then the Hermitian connection with respect to $\tilde s_U$ is determined by
+Now assume that $E$ is a holomorphic vector bundle over a complex manifold $M$.
+Let $H$ be a Hermitian metric on $E$.
+The Hermitian connection $D_H$ (i.e., the Chern connection in some references) associated to $H$ is defined as follows.
+Let $\tilde s_U=(\tilde s_1,\cdots,\tilde s_r)$ be a local holomorphic frame on $U$ and $\tilde H_U$ be the Hermitian matrix for $H$ in $\tilde s_U$.
+Then the connection form of $D_H$ with respect to $\tilde s_U$ is